Skills & Background

 Xopus (which was spun off from Q42 and later acquired by

 SDL).
 Xopus provided a browser-based WYSIWYG XML editor for which I implemented

 Prior to their acquisition by Google in 2006 I was a summer intern with JotSpot, in Palo Alto, California.

 I’ve participated in multiple creative hacker camp events with Mediamatic and I’ve spoken at conferences like JSConf EU as well as local meet-ups.

 From late 2008 through 2015 I worked with Mark and Alex Asseily, on what became State.
 Initially remote from Copenhagen, Denmark, then from 2011 in London, England.

 I grew to be one of the lead engineers and took charge of the front-end architecture.
 The site was always able to render server-side, first through Rails and later Node.js.
 An internal framework was developed to render reactive pages in 2011.
 (This was replaced by a React architecture in 2015.)

 Early on the front-end was separated by the back-end through an API layer, which grew to power Android & iOS clients.
 I was in charge of the API server and its OAuth implementation, contributing to RFC 7009.

-I’m a Dutch national.
+I’m a dual Dutch and British citizen.
 I hold a Bachelor’s degree from University of Twente.
 I’m fluent in Dutch and English and fairly decent at comprehending German.